 THE EDUCATIONAL IMPACT ON THE PARTICIPANTS

 This film residency follows the pedagogical methods as laid out by Non-Formal Education, Cooperative Learning and the Montessori School.
 These twelve days of conceiving, shooting and editing films are a compact and intensive learning journey.
-Therefore these teaching methods are used as they encourage collaboration, sharing resources and spaces, and it gives them freedom and agency over the creative process.
+Therefore these teaching methods are used as they encourage collaboration, sharing resources and spaces, and it gives them freedom and agency over the creative process

 In the selection process, we aim to choose applicants with diverse artistic profiles, from directors, cinematographers, foley artists to editors.
 Each applicant has a different motivation for applying.
 Some want to try their hand at a new role, or practice a new skill, and Kino Guarimba provides the perfect opportunity for this creative experimentation.
 We choose applicants that are all in different points of their lives and their careers.
 Some are just beginning their studies or starting their career in film, some are seeking to reinvigorate their creative side, and others are looking for a respite from the demanding routine of a nine-to-five job.
 In Amantea, the participants have the chance to explore and reflect on their creative sides.

 Before the filmmakers begin with their creative collaboration, we organise events for them to meet and socialise.
-From the meet and greet dinner, to their shared housing, this is key for making connections and establishing bonds with one another.
+From the Meet and Greet dinner, to their shared housing, this is key for making connections and establishing bonds with one another.
 Although some may have varying, and sometimes opposing, points of view we encourage the participants to open a dialogue and try to understand one another.

 The focus of this film residency is on the process rather than the outcome.
 The goal is for the participants to take advantage of this opportunity to experiment, try out different roles and to allow their creativity to emerge.
 Making mistakes and learning from them is integral to this process, and we encourage the participants not to look at failure as a negative, but as an opportunity for learning and reflection.